machingclee/machingclee.github.io/static/media/380-lambda-client.fb0a0b07.md

 id: blog0380
 tag: aws, lambda, serverless
 toc: true
 intro: "It is very common to have lamdba function being called by another function.
-This time we study two kind of lambda function to be invoked, one is snapstarted springboot lambda function, another is an ordinary console simplest lambda function."
+This time we study two kinds of lambda functions to be invoked, one is snapstarted springboot lambda function, another one is an ordinary console lambda function."
 ---

 <style>